 4. Big Four Building

-The Big Four building is located in downtown Sacramento and is a beautiful example of art deco architecture.
+The Big Four building in downtown Sacramento is a beautiful example of Art Deco architecture.
 Unbelievably, the 2-story structure was once the tallest building in the city.
-Sadly it no longer holds this title, but it’s now a National Historic Landmark.
+Sadly, it no longer holds this title but is now a National Historic Landmark.

-The lobby is stunning and features a grandiose ceiling with beautiful murals.
-The building is open to the public for free tours, and it’s definitely worth a visit.
+The lobby is stunning and features an exquisite ceiling with beautiful murals.
+The building is open to the public for free tours, and it’s worth a visit.